notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-v1.0.0.md

 As containers and cloud native artifacts become the common unit of deployment, users want to know the artifacts in their environments are authentic and unmodified.
 The Notary Project is a set of specifications and tools intended to provide a cross-industry standard for securing software supply chains through signing and verification, signature portability, and key management.
 It aims to solve the core issue of trusting content within, and across registries.

-Notation (previously known as Notary v2) is a sub-project of Notary.
-It has notation CLI and two Golang libraries, which are implemented from the Notary specifications.
+Notation (previously known as Notary v2) is a sub-project of Notary Project.
+It has notation CLI and two Golang libraries, which are implemented from the Notary Project specifications.
 Notation was started in [Dec 2019](https://github.com/notaryproject/meeting-notes/blob/main/meeting-notes-2019.md#notary-v2-kickoff-meeting) and the code case has matured through a series of minor and RC releases over the last four years, the first release [v0.7.0-alpha.1](https://notaryproject.dev/blog/2021/announcing-notation-alpha1/) was available in Oct 2021 and reached [v1.0.0-RC.7](https://notaryproject.dev/blog/2023/announcing-notation-rc6/) in May 2023.

 ## Highlights